deepakhj/cadent/README.md

 lines are strings in the incoming) but at large loads this can lead to RAM and GC issues.

-2. OverFlow handling: there are ALOT of buffers and internal caching and compression of timeseries going on to help w/ metric floods, RAM pressure, writing issues and so on.
+2. OverFlow handling: there are ALOT of buffers and internal caching and compression of timeseries going on to help w/ metric floods, RAM pressure, writing issues and so on (yes, we have seen a litteral boost of 100k-500k new metrics appear from "no where").
 There is no real magic bullet i've found yet to be able to handle huge loads w/o dropping some points in the series at somepoint in the chain.
 Things like backpressure are hard to impliment as the senders need to also understand backpressure (which UDP cannot) and various stats sending clients do not either (as it requires them to also have some interal buffering mechanisms when issues occur).
 Personally, the best mechanism may be to imitate a cassandra/kafka append only rotating log on the file system, which then the writers/indexers simply consume internally to do the writes.
 Much similare to how Hekad's ElasticSearch writer behaves but, even w/ this mechanism, if the writers cannot keep up eventually there will be death.
 Internally the "write-cache" is this mecahnism of a sort, in RAM, but will simply drop overflowing points.
-So really Kafka may be the only "real" solution here.

-3. Metric Indexing: Graphites "format" was made for file glob patterns, which is good if everything is on a file system this is not the case for other data stores.
+3. Metric Indexing (Tag indexing): Graphite's "format" was made for file glob patterns, which is good if everything is on a file system this is not the case for other data stores.
 And intertroducing a "tag/multi-dim" structure on top of this just makes indexing that much harder of a problem to be able to "find" metrics you are looking for (obviously if you know the exact name for things, this is easy, ans some TSDBs do indeed force this issue), but we are spoiled by the graphite's finder abilities.